Rimurutempestx/AWS-End-User-Computing-Dashboard/README.md

 ## Building a Serverless Backend
 To grant permissions to handle backend requests for the End User Computing (EUC) dashboard I created a custom IAM policy that grants all the needed permissions (see IAM policy permissions and JSON policy in the files section).
 Next I began creating the IAM service role so that the Lambda functions can call the AWS services, then created the Lambda function itself.

+##Deploying RESTful API
+This part was pretty straightforward I simple just opened the API Gateway console and checked a few boxes and entered the API name, Description, and Endpoint type and created the API.
+Next it was time to configure the API Gateway for Lambda integration I started by creating my new authorizer for my user pool, then created my resource and verified my region code and enabled API Gateway CORS.
+Then got around to deploying the API.

+##Customize the FROM address used for email communications with your users